kristrev/multihomed-routing/table_allocator/README.md

 ## Client

 The client requests and maintains a lease, as well as the routing rules (v4, soon v6).
-The client must be run as root (or a user with permissions to update routing).
-We support the following command line arguments:
+The client must be run as root in order to work correctly (or a user with permissions to update routing).
+We support the following command line
+arguments:

 * -4: set address family to IPv4 (default is UNSPEC).
 * -6: set address family to IPv6.